0xjei/enclave/packages/ciphernode/core/notes.md

 # Aggregation

-When an aggregation node receives a `ComputationRequested` event they take
+An aggregation node can receive historical `NodeRegistered` events in order to assemble all registered nodes and their rank and reconstruct the whole registered node list.
+This list can be saved to local storage for the node.

+When an aggregation node receives a `ComputationRequested` event they store the node limit and then wait for events until they have received the correct number of keyshares for the given nodes in the list.
+The aggregation node can shuffle the list ranks according to the given random seed as applied to the ChaCha8 based rng.
+The list can be truncated at the limit to provide the definitive list.

+The aggregation node then listens for the `KeyShareCreated` event in order to track when a member of the list has published their keyshare.
+Once all the keyshares are accounted for the Aggregation node will then publish a `PublicKeyCreated(e3_id, PublicKey)` event and call the respective evm method.

 Nodes compete to aggregate the public key for the committee.
-Nodes sign their share as they publish it.^ This dispatches a `KeyshareCreated(PublicKeyShare,Signature)` event.
+Nodes sign their share as they publish it.
+This dispatches a `KeyshareCreated(PublicKeyShare,Signature)` event.
 The `PublicKeyShare` can be validated by ensuring the Signature matches the given publickey.
 The keyshare can then be aggregated